© 2025 Crisis & Memory | Digital Oral History Laboratory

 02

-DESIGN and CONDUCT ethical, trauma-sensitive oral history interviews, including preparation, consent procedures, and fieldwork strategies
+Ability to conduct oral history interviews on sensitive topics, including preparation, consent procedures, and fieldwork strategies.

 03